CapTen101/VLC-docs/gettingstarted/startingvlc.rst

         Click Start -> All Programs -> VideoLAN -> VLC media player.

         **Windows 10:**
         Click on the Windwos icon.
 Applications are arranged alphabetically, so you can either scroll down to letter V or search for VideoLAN.
 On seeing the VideoLAN folder, click on it to find the VLC media player.
         Go ahead and click on **VLC Media Player**.
 After this, the all format video player will open.

+        A simpler way to find the VLC media Player on your PC is to type **VLC** on the search bar of your PC and click on it.

    .. tab:: mac OS X